hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_38/Protologue.md

 POCP analysis confirmed that it consists a distinct genus as no POCP values >50% were identified with any of its close relatives.

+MAGs 38 and 277 had the exact same assignment by GTDB-Tk suggesting novel genera of the
+Fermentibacteraceae family.
+To make sure they are not representatives of the same species, their ANI values was calculated and found 81.24%.
+To make sure whether they represent 1 or 2 genera....

 ## Description of  sp. nov (MAG 38)